StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Ichthys' SR4 - Satan's World System"
 page-title="Introduction to SR4 - Satan's World System"
 header-title="Plato's Allegory of the Cave"
 %}}

+## Typology {#typology}

+### Typology > Human copies the divine, not the other way around {#typology-human-copies-the-divine-not-the-other-way-around}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-father-the-1st-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Father (the 1st Person of the Trinity)"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-son-the-2nd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Son (the 2nd Person of the Trinity)"
+%}}

 ## Unbelievers {#unbelievers}